 Warm up and slow down.
 Tune into your body, and move with your breath.
+Join us at a Warm Slow Flow yoga class.

 Warm slow flow yoga is one of our newest classes, and it’s already a firm favourite.
 Hitting that sweet spot between hot Vinyasa and Yin, this nourishing class encourages you to tune deeply into your body, and move mindfully.